uit-no-old/elixir-excelerate/meta-pipe.md

 * Security / sandboxing approach for third party tools executed in a pipeline.

 On hold:
-* Privilegied access to data submitted by META-pipe users in ENA: this requires changes to ENA that will not be done within this project period.
+* Privileged access to data submitted by META-pipe users in ENA: this requires changes to ENA that will not be done within this project period.

 See also the [META-pipe issue tracker](https://sfb-uit.atlassian.net/).